-FIU in DC’s Student Success Fly-In aims to prepare high-promising FIU student leaders to become informed, engaged innovators in the workplace and beyond through a rich learning experience curated in Washington, DC.
-The program aims to foster a culture of learning as key to ongoing personal and professional development by exploring various thematic areas.
+FIU in DC’s Student Success Fly-In aims to prepare top FIU student leaders to enhance their professional development in the workplace and beyond through a rich learning experience curated in Washington, DC.

 - Advocacy & Policy,

-Working across disciplines, the student delegation will not only learn and explore the designated thematic area in terms of career exploration, advocacy within the issue, communications, and relevant policy issues, but also work to find solutions and innovative approaches to challenges facing it via a “hackathon” modeled approach.
+Working across disciplines, the student delegation will not only learn and explore the designated thematic area but also work to find solutions and innovative approaches to varying challenges.

 FIU in DC Certificate in Advocacy & Changemaking

-As a result of this fly-in experience, participants will receive our first ever certificate in Advocacy & Changemaking.
+As a result of this fly-in experience, participants will receive our a non-credit certificate in Advocacy.
 Requirements for completion of the certificate include:

 - Full participation in the 3-day fly-in experience